Erol Otus: Video games

 Otus has also provided illustrations, production design and voice overs for computer games such as The Last Ninja, Star Trek: Generations, Mail Order Monsters and Star Control II.
 Star Control II was named by IGN as the 17th best game of all time, and by GameSpot as one of the greatest games of all time.

 Other work

 Otus provided the cover art for the album Down Among The Deadmen (2000) by American heavy metal band Slough Feg (then known as Lord Weird Slough Feg).

-Homage

-In the Dungeons & Dragons adventure module "A4: In the Dungeons of the Slave Lords", part of the treasure on the slaver ships is a series of paintings by a supposedly famous Drow Artist named "Ool Eurts" (an anagram of Erol Otus).

-In the Dungeons & Dragons 2nd Edition Boxed set, "Night Below" an encounter in Book III features a crazed exile Drow named Otyl Erys, another nod to both him and the prior module cited above.